 This might sound almost egocentric, but I feel responsible for everything bad that happens around me.
 So if you are late, I believe it was because of me, maybe because I had sent you an email that was too long or so complicated that you needed more time to prepare yourself to see me.
-If we need a few minutes more for our appointment I feel guilty and will make sure to talk less next time, out of fear of making you late again and of you resenting me for it.
-If you look tired I may believe it’s because I was too demanding and difficult or you just don’t want to see me.
+If we need a few minutes more for our appointment, I feel guilty and will make sure to talk less next time, out of fear of making you late again and you resenting me for it.
+If you look tired, I may believe it’s because I was too demanding and difficult, or you just don’t want to see me.

 I also tend to take things personally.
-My dentist once told me he gets about 300 emails daily, about 150 of them are spam.
-What he wanted to say was “Please do not hesitate to let me know if I don’t get back to you after you have sent me an email, emails can get overlooked sometimes”.
-What I understood was “Don’t you dare send me an email, I already get 300 of them and I would appreciate not getting any more”.
-That made me feel bad and it made me think twice before getting in touch, trying to find ways to solve things in other ways.
-Do I know that this it just me overthinking?
+My dentist once told me he gets about 300 emails daily.
+About 150 of them are spam.
+What he wanted to say was, “Please do not hesitate to let me know if I don’t get back to you after you have sent me an email, emails can get overlooked sometimes”.
+What I understood was, “Don’t you dare send me an email, I already get 300 of them, and I would appreciate not getting any more”.
+That made me feel bad, and it made me think twice before getting in touch, trying to find ways to solve things in other ways.
+Do I know that this is just me overthinking?
 Yes, I do.
 Does knowing it’s just me overthinking help?
-No
+No.

 10. Allowing you to touch my mouth is the most intimate thing I can imagine and it is really hard

 Coping with anything being put in my mouth is really hard.
 Trust helps, but my self-discipline and effort is the most important thing that allows me to get through it.
-I personally find check-ups even more difficult than treatment, because they involve my mouth being touched in different spots in different ways.
-I haven’t had very many check-ups in my life so I cannot predict what exactly my dentist is going to do and why.
-So I am happy to hear lots of explanations and you talking to me as a distraction is very welcome.
-I believe that most people can cope with just lying there and letting you work but for me one wrong movement can make me freak out inside.
+I personally find check-ups even more difficult than treatment because they involve my mouth being touched in different spots in different ways.
+I haven’t had very many check-ups in my life, so I cannot predict what my dentist will do and why.
+So I am happy to hear lots of explanations, and you talking to me as a distraction is very welcome.
+I believe that most people can cope with just lying there and letting you work, but for me, one wrong move can make me freak out inside.
 So the more you talk and describe, and the more you forewarn me, the better I can cope.

-11. I always expect you to get angry at me or reject me, even for things that are usually considered positive
+11. I always expect you to get angry at me or reject me

 12. I sometimes believe I am making all of this up or “acting” just to get attention

 I remember the period of getting to know my dentist.
 He wanted to know what my triggers were and gain as much information as possible to find a way to help me.
 There were triggers I didn’t mention because I couldn’t believe they were happening.
-For example, I know that any part of a check-up that involves the dentist putting his fingers in my mouth or even worse, touching my face to check my jaw etc. increases my anxiety in a huge way.
-I however never voiced that because I believed I was making it up.
-Sometimes I even believe that I have no anxiety at all and I’m just pretending all of this.
+For example, I know that any part of a check-up that involves the dentist putting his fingers in my mouth or, even worse, touching my face to check my jaw etc., increases my anxiety hugely.
+I, however, never voiced that because I believed I was making it up.
+Sometimes I even believe that I have no anxiety, and I’m just pretending all of this.
 Sometimes I believe it’s just all in my head.
-There’s no solution to this problem but it is just helpful if you know that even if we get to the stage of talking to you openly and telling you what frightens us, there will still be things we are not able to tell you.
+There’s no solution to this problem, but it is just helpful if you know that even if we get to the stage of talking to you openly and telling you what frightens us, there will still be things we cannot tell you.

 13. There is a life outside the surgery (or other medical visits) and it’s pretty awesome

 Abuse is a topic that needs to be discussed.
-Dentists need to know the facts and so do patients who suffer on account of it.
-I have found out that starting to talk about it is the first step in getting help and gaining control over a lot of things, including dental fear.
-My hope is that these words can make a difference to someone out there thinking they are alone.
-I also hope this article helps any dentist or dental student reading it, to understand what might be happening in the minds of some unusual patients.
+Dentists need to know the facts, and so do patients who suffer on account of it.
+I have found out that starting to talk about it is the first step in getting help and gaining control over many things, including dental fear.
+I hope that these words can make a difference to someone out there thinking they are alone.
+I also hope this article helps any dentist or dental student reading it to understand what might be happening in the minds of some unusual patients.